 Georgians love the lottery and COAMs

 The narrative in the numbers shows the reality that folks in the state are all-in on gambling.
 And unfortunately, their only vehicle to do so is the lottery.
-That’s a state of affairs that isn’t changing anytime soon, due in large part to the legislature’s inaction during its 2022 legislative session.
+That’s a state of affairs that isn’t changing anytime soon.
+Due in large part to the legislature’s inaction during its 2022 legislative session.

 That’s not to dismiss or disparage the Georgia Lottery’s contributions in the realm of education.
 They’re certainly worthy of praise, and I’m sure HOPE Scholarship recipients feel the same.
-But the state’s existence in the gray area of gambling creates more questions when it’s generating Brinks trucks full of profits year after year.
+But the state’s existence in the gray area of gambling creates more questions when it’s generating Brinks trucks full of profits every year.

 Imagine the financial impact that taxation on legalized gambling could make.